akumathedyn123/akumathedyn123/README.md

 <h1 align="center"><b><i>Hi There, Soy (I'm) Md.
 N e H Jack 👋</i></b></h1>
 <b><i>💻 I am a Student & a part time Programmer</i></b>

 <b><i>💻 My old profile is having some issues and I am trying to get back the profile.
 The original profile is this one https://github.com/akumathedynd.
 All of my old projects are in old profile.
-Only those I had backed up are uploaded here. </i></b>
+Only those I had backed up are uploaded here.
+Thanks for reading. i hope you get a very nice day. </i></b>

 <h3><b><i> About me :</i></b></h3>
 <li> >💻 <i>I love anime</i></li>